kstey/SnippingEdit/README.md

 # SnippingEdit for macOS

 A screenshot and annotation tool for macOS with instant selection memory and drawing capabilities.
+Inspired by Windows Snipping Tool for ease of editing clipboard images during AI work.

 ![macOS](https://img.shields.io/badge/macOS-14.0+-blue.svg)
 ![Swift](https://img.shields.io/badge/Swift-5.9+-orange.svg)

+> **Note:** This is an AI-assisted project.
+The creator has no prior experience in Swift.

 ## Requirements